State Unemployment Insurance Taxable Wage Bases for 2021

-Most states have released their state unemployment insurance (SUI) taxable wage bases for 2020.
-Employers should be aware that due to UI trust fund balances that are lower (or higher) than anticipated and economic concerns regarding employer taxes, some states may make changes to their taxable wage bases later this year or early next year.
+Many states have released their state unemployment insurance taxable wage bases for 2021.
+Employers should be aware that due to UI trust fund balances that are lower than anticipated and economic concerns regarding employer taxes, some states may change their taxable wage bases later this year or early next year.
+You can download a list of state unemployment taxable wage bases from 2018 to 2021 (currently updated as of October 26, 2020).

 Interested in more state and local payroll coverage?
 APA’s PayState Update eNewsletter is perfect for you.